Scarlet Skies

 It has not become more comprehensible that he was not.

-Yet somehow he is no more and no less present than he was in our home with us when his heart stopped beating.
+Yet somehow he is no more and no less present than he was, in our home, when his heart stopped beating.

-On rare occasions, I still need to revisit now distant and still gut-roiling human-forged interior spaces–like the radiology department of his hospital, from which he emerged after weeks of fruitless radiation and spent hours with an equally quixotically hopeful colleague, looking intently at his films for any sign of reduction in a pancreatic tumor that had not even incrementally let go, and had in fact already dispatched is sinister envoys elsewhere.
-Those rooms and hallways, and even the tissue boxes in the waiting rooms, make the psychic pain of it instantly rise to the surface again.
+On rare occasions, I still need to revisit now distant and still gut-roiling human-forged interior spaces–like the radiology department of his hospital.
+He emerged from it after weeks of fruitless radiation and spent hours with an equally quixotically hopeful colleague, looking intently at his films for any sign of reduction in a pancreatic tumor that had not even incrementally let go.
+It had in fact already dispatched is sinister envoys elsewhere.
+Those rooms and hallways–and even the tissue boxes in the waiting rooms–make the psychic pain of it instantly rise to the surface again.

 But outdoor spaces have changed, for the good, without changing at all.

-As much as he loved his work, his soul always needed to be outside.
-In the same way I picked up the camera from him, once he no longer quietly waited for perfect shots of landscapes and the creatures traveling through them, I have now incorporated into my being the yearning to be outside to see and feel its endless permutations–of weather and sky, of earth and its beings, no matter how small, and especially of water.
+As much as he loved his work, his soul always needed to be among the stars and out in the sun.
+In the same way I picked up the camera from him, once he no longer quietly waited for perfect shots of landscapes and the creatures traveling through them, I have now incorporated into my being the yearning to be outdoors.
+To see and feel its endless permutations–of weather and sky, of earth and its beings, no matter how small.
+And especially of salt water.

 A change of plans.